Muninder Adavelli is a core team member and Digital Growth Strategist at Techjury. With a strong bac... | See full bio

 9. 53% of males make up the majority of WhatsApp users as of 2022.

 Males constitute the majority of active WhatsApp users, while women stand at 46.5%.
 It can be attributed to men being more part of WhatsApp group chats than women.

 30% of people between 30 and 49 in the U.S. use WhatsApp, making it the average age group that operates the app the most.
-Next is users aged 18 to 29, comprising 24%, while people aged 50 to 64 included only 10%.
+Next is users aged 18 to 29, comprising 24%, while people aged 50 to 64 only comprise 23%.